FraeuleinFlauschig/TRIC/README.md

 # Introduction

 TRIC consists of a single C header file and requires only standard C libraries.
 To use TRIC the header tric.h needs to be  copied into a location where the compiler can find it (either globally or next to the tests source files).
+See below for download information.

 In TRIC tests are contained in a test suite.
 When compiled and executed, a test suite detects and runs the contained tests automatically.
 There must be exactly one test suite per executable and all tests must be inside the test suite.